mericsson/mericsson-com/content/blog/2019-04-08-personal-investment-advice/index.md

 ## Tax Efficiency

+### HSA

+If you have access to HSA, I suggest maxing it out.
+It is easier than ever to buy things with HSA (e.g. Amazon.com HSA filter) I suspect it will be the 'retirement account of the future'.

 ### 401k

 Max it out if you have means to do so.
 At our age, put all the money into the stock market.
 I prefer a 60% domestic and 40% international ratio.
 I periodically rebalance to it to match that.
 I choose whichever index funds my 401k provider offer that have the lowest expense ratio.